 - After a surgical forehead reduction, often one still has receding temples that can be filled with transplants (fewer transplants needed).

-2 Surgical hairline lowering one stage procedure
+2 Surgical hairline lowering procedure

 - Flexible scalp—The flexibility of the scalp determines how much the hairline can be advanced.
 The hairline will be advanced as much as is possible to then be able to close the wound without tension.
 Normally this will provide an advancement of 0,5 to 1 cm.
 With a very flexible scalp, advancements up to 2 cm are possible.

-Hairline lowering in one stage
+Hairline lowering in detail

 - Surgical drawing—The surgical drawing is made.